 He has been teaching at Providence Hall for several years now but has been teaching privately and publicly for over 10 years.
 He received his bachelor’s in music from Snow College and Weber State University and then received his master’s in music technology at Southern Utah University.

-Each program has unique qualifications and objectives that students are expected to accomplish.
-There are also two jr. high levels available to help prepare students for high school orchestra.
+Each orchestra program has unique qualifications and objectives that students are expected to accomplish.
+There are also two junior high levels available to help prepare students for high school orchestra.
 Jr. high students should consult with their counselor and Mr. Lyon if they are interested in these classes.
 Along with essential orchestra techniques and skills, students will learn to compose, the musical effects on emotions, music theory, scales, aspects of musical science and math, and how to develop an ear for music.

 This class is designed specifically for students who haven’t played in an Orchestra previously or have taken a break and want to come back and redevelop their skills.
 The main objective of this class is to assist students in transitioning to a more advanced repertoire.
 We love to see our students use this class to prepare them to audition for the advanced high school group.